lionix-team/seo-manager/README.md

 #### Configurations

-In `config/seo-manager.php` file you can do following configurations:
+In `config/seo-manager.php` file you can do the following configurations:

 ```php
 return [